edgarberm/screws/README.md

 ### What

-**svdom** is rooted in [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) technology and introduces a lightweight layer for node reconciliation within the Shadow DOM, yielding superior performance and a more seamless DX.
+**screws** is rooted in [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) technology and introduces a lightweight layer for node reconciliation within the Shadow DOM, yielding superior performance and a more seamless DX.

-The core essence of svdom is to offer an uncomplicated and effective approach to crafting custom elements on the web, all while harnessing the advantages of both shadow and virtual DOMs.
+The core essence of screws is to offer an uncomplicated and effective approach to crafting custom elements on the web, all while harnessing the advantages of both shadow and virtual DOMs.

 My objectives are centered around: